MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

 1. Configure Dynamics GP company migration

-   The step is part of the setup phase in whihc you select the companies and data that you want to migrate.
+   The step is part of the setup phase in which you select the companies and data that you want to migrate.

    To get started, go to [Configure Dynamics GP company migration](migrate-gp-configure-companies.md).